c-mart/smog/planning.md

 - Write some tests
 - Static pages separate from posts
 - People can post comments, comment moderation

-## Extended Features
 - Demo site
-- Alternative to recaptcha if no JS enabled?
-- Subscribe to comments via email
-- Post author receives email notifications on new comments
 - Table layout for All Posts page
-- Post tags with tag cloud
-- Confirm before deleting post
 - Figure out markdown blockquoting and footnotes
-- Automatically publish at a date and time
-- Preview function while composing
-- Built-in image hosting with exif tag removal
-- Allow short post URLs with post ID